rdsweet/PJON/documentation/addressing.md

 ```

 ### Dynamic Addressing
 `PJONMaster` and `PJONSlave` classes implement the master-slave and multi-master [dynamic addressing](/specification/PJON-dynamic-addressing-specification-v2.0.md) features.
 Slaves can be connected to a bus and can be hot-swapped, their id is automatically assigned by master and their presence can be optionally monitored.
 Master keeps an updated list of known dynamically addressed slaves.
-Use the `PJON` class if those features are not required.
+Use the `PJON` class if those features are not required. ( I think you should modify the word slave and master always with PJON.
+If there could have been another common convention for slave and master like sub and dom - I would use it.)

 #### PJONMaster
-The `PJONMaster` class implement master's dynamic addressing procedure which is totally automatic a requires no configuration, although some optional configuration is available.
+The `PJONMaster` class implement master's dynamic addressing procedure which is totally automatic a (and) requires no configuration, although some optional configuration is available.
 ```cpp
 // Optionally configurable maximum amount of slaves handled by master
 #define PJON_MAX_DEVICES 50